apple/swift-embedded-examples/pico-blink-sdk/README.md

 ## Requirements

+- A Raspberry Pi Pico (non-W) board.
+If you have a Pico W instead, refer to the [pico-w-blink-sdk](../pico-w-blink-sdk) sample instead.
 - Follow the setup steps at https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf, in particular you'll need:
   - A checkout of the [pico-sdk](https://github.com/raspberrypi/pico-sdk.git), with git submodules checked out.
   - A checkout of the [pico-examples](https://github.com/raspberrypi/pico-examples.git).